aosokin/submodular-relaxation/README.txt

 The code was tested under
 - Win7-x64 using MATLAB R2014a and MSVC 2012 + Intel Visual Fortran Composer XE 2013;
-- ubuntu-12.04-x64 using MATLAB R2012a and gcc-4.3
+- ubuntu-12.04-x64 using MATLAB R2012a and gcc-4.4

-Fortran compilers a required exclusively for the LMBM optimization method.
+Fortran compilers are required exclusively for the LMBM optimization method.
 You can use all the other parts of the package without Fortran compilers.

 CONTENT OF THE PACKAGE